hjsharkey23/crypto-track/README.md

 5. Run bin/rails server to spin up the local server
 6. Click the front-end repo link in this README and follow installation instructions.

+  Future Plans: I want to add a third party api that shows the market value of all the coins that you enter.
+I would also like to add a calculator that will do the math for you and show you the value of each coin as well as the overwall value of your "wallet".
+I also plan to style the page to make it look better.